Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/publisher.md

 ## Common Errors

 If you see the error `Failed to resolve message name: No module named unity_robotics_demo_msgs.msg` followed by `Topic 'pos_rot' is not registered` in the ROS-TCP-Endpoint log, you may have missed the step about installing the unity_robotics_demo_msgs package, or perhaps you forgot to build and/or source it afterwards.
-Try following [these instructions](setup.md#install-unity-robotics-demo).
+Try following the "Install Unity Robotics Demo" instructions [here](setup.md#install-unity-robotics-demo).

 ## Start the Echo monitor